-Or when President Obama submitted the name of Robert Chatigny Feb.
+President Obama submitted the name of Robert Chatigny Feb.
 24, 2010 for a seat on the Second Circuit Court of Appeals, calling him a “first-rate” legal expert and “faithful” public servant.
+However…

 U.S. District Court Judge Robert Chatigny gained notoriety in 2005 for his role in trying to fight the execution of convicted serial killer and rapist Michael Ross, also known as The Roadside Strangler, whom Chatigny had described as a victim of his own “sexual sadism.”